 - Team: A team consists of 1 coach and 2 or 3 team members.

-For all specific rules and regulations refer to the General Rules for Advanced Robotics Challenge!
+For all specific rules and regulations refer to the General Rules and Game Rules for Advanced Robotics Challenge!